 For my first personal business card I considered several questions:

 Can I match the look of my website?
 At the moment my website is titled with my name all in lower case letters using Proxima Nova font.
-Capitalizing the start of my first and last names, "E" and "N" respectively, introduces straight lines that project a hardness and formality which doesn't fit current my sense of self.
+Capitalizing the start of my first and last names, "E" and "N" respectively, introduces straight lines that project a hardness and formality that I'm not feeling at the moment.
 If I keep my name entirely lowercase the next question becomes, how I can keep my name/logo distinguished from that of celebrity Ellen Degeneres' and her show?

 Next, can I keep the design clean and eliminate redundant information?
 What is the least amount of information required?
 It seems repetitive to provide my name, my email address (which includes my partial name), and my website address (which is my full name) on my business card.
 This site contains links to my email address and my LinkedIn profile.
 If I just publish my website address on my card, will that suffice if folks really want to get in touch with me?
 If they do wish to make additional contact, they'll need to visit my site and see more of my work in the process.